tigrouind/AITD-tools/README.md

 > [!CAUTION]
-> some files in the release archive might be detected as malware by some A/V (eg: Windows Defender).
+> Some files in the release archive might be detected as malware by some A/V (eg: Windows Defender).
 The exact reason is unclear but this is probably because it use Win32 API calls such as `ReadProcessMemory` and `WriteProcessMemory`.
 If you know how to fix this, please let me know.

 # Requirements